Fellowship in Wilderness Medicine

 - Explorers’ Club

-Research: Regular and direct contact with fellowship director to oversee:
+Fellows maintain regular and direct contact with the fellowship director to oversee:

 - Gokyo Porters’ Clinic (Khumbu, Nepal)